CiscoDevNet/terraform-provider-intersight/website/docs/d/workflow_task_definition.html.markdown

 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `default_version`:(bool) When true this will be the task version that is used when a specific task definition version is not specified.
 The very first task definition created with a name will be set as the default version, after that user can explicitly set any version of the task definition as the default version.
-* `description`:(string) The task definition description to describe what this task will do when executed.
+* `description`:(string) A user friendly description about task on what operations are done as part of the task execution and any other specific information about task input and output.
 * `label`:(string) A user friendly short name to identify the task definition.
 Label can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:), space ( ), single quote ('), or an underscore (_).
 * `license_entitlement`:(string) License entitlement required to run this task.
 It is determined by license requirement of features.* `Base` - Base as a License type.
 It is default license type.* `Essential` - Essential as a License type.* `Standard` - Standard as a License type.* `Advantage` - Advantage as a License type.* `Premier` - Premier as a License type.* `IWO-Essential` - IWO-Essential as a License type.* `IWO-Advantage` - IWO-Advantage as a License type.* `IWO-Premier` - IWO-Premier as a License type.
 * `moid`:(string) The unique identifier of this Managed Object instance.